openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 @endsphinxdirective

 The asynchronous mode supports two methods to get the inference results:
-  * `ov::InferRequest::wait_for()` - specify maximum duration in milliseconds to block for.
-The method is blocked until the specified timeout has elapsed, or the result becomes available, whichever comes first.
+  * `ov::InferRequest::wait_for()` - Waits until the specified timeout (in milliseconds) has elapsed or the inference result becomes available, whichever comes first.
   * `ov::InferRequest::wait()` - Waits until the inference result becomes available.

 Both requests are thread-safe: can be called from different threads without fearing corruption and failures.